Skip to main content

 This is your physiology sending a direct signal that the intricate, timed sequences that govern your health have been disturbed.
 Understanding this internal clockwork is the first step toward reclaiming your vitality.
 Your body operates on a sophisticated internal schedule, a master program known as the circadian rhythm.

-This 24-hour cycle, orchestrated by a small region in your brain called the suprachiasmatic nucleus, dictates nearly every biological process, from hormone release and body temperature to and, most critically, your sleep-wake cycle.
+This 24-hour cycle, orchestrated by a small region in your brain called the suprachiasmatic nucleus, dictates nearly every biological process, from hormone release and body temperature to cellular repair and, most critically, your sleep-wake cycle.
 It is the silent conductor of your internal orchestra, ensuring every system plays its part at the correct time.

 Sleep itself is the primary maintenance period for the entire organism.
 During its distinct phases, your body is diligently at work.
 In the deep, slow-wave stages of sleep, physical restoration occurs.
 Tissues are repaired, metabolic waste is cleared from the brain, and key hormones are synthesized and released.